Robert-Riordan-UCD/this-is-rob/content/posts/fpga-8-bit-cpu/testing.md

 title = 'Verification with PyUVM'

-summary = "System verification using PyUVM" tags = ["FPGA", "UVM", "PyUVM"] frontpage = false status = "Done"
+summary = "System verification using PyUVM" tags = ["fpga", "uvm", "pyuvm"] frontpage = false status = "Done" previewImage = "/img/8-bit-fpga/waves.png"
 +++

-I verified each of the modules using [pyuvm](https://github.com/pyuvm/pyuvm).
-This was my first time getting a complete picture of how UVM works, so I'm going to create this post of how I set everything up and then my understanding of UVM now.
+I verified each of the modules using [PyUVM](https://github.com/pyuvm/pyuvm).
+This was my first time getting a complete picture of how UVM works, so I'm going to create this post of how I set everything up and then a quick summary of my understanding of UVM now.

 # Verification